reklamasieciowa/sygnalizuj/wp-content/plugins/contactic/readme.txt

 2. Contacts
 3. Shortcodes
 4. Options
+5. Webhooks

 == Upgrade Notice ==
 If you use an old version of CFDB, you will have stats, better UI and tools to track all your contacts form submissions.

 == Changelog ==

+= 1.3.4 =
+* Minor bugfix

+= 1.3.3 =
+* Improve french translation
+* Improve options design
+* Add Spanish translation

+= 1.3.2 =
+* Fix enfold form custom html elements labels matching bug

+= 1.3.1 =
+* Fix 1.3.0 release error missing files

+= 1.3.0 =
+* New : Add your Slack Webhook Url to get notifyed by a message in your prefered channel, when someone submits a form.
+Once your webhook url save you will be able to create slack bots.
+* Fix a bug when using CTC_FormIterator class.

 = 1.2.2 =
 * New : source can now be pushed in cf7 email.